ryanchankh/ryanchankh.github.io/files/roadmap.md

 # My Research Roadmap
-*I have been meaning to keep a list of research topic "phases" I have had since the beginning of my research journey.
+*I have been meaning to keep a list of research topic "phases" since the beginning of my research journey.
 Hopefully this gives a good idea to people interested in pursuing a research career what it's like.
 I'll try to update this as often as I can.*

 - [06/2020] Worked on a paper with Yi and Yaodong Yu.
 Just submitted to NeurIPS.
 More info on that later.